 About this Report

-This report displays your school district’s data on the functional level of children on the Early Childhood Outcomes Summary Form (COSF) in three early childhood outcome areas upon entry and exit from preschool special education, among children who received at least six months of preschool special education before leaving preschool special education sometime during the school year (July 1, 2022 to June 30, 2023).
-The early childhood outcome areas assessed are positive social emotional skills, acquisition of knowledge and skills, and use of appropriate behaviors to meet their needs.
+This report displays data regarding the performance ratings of children who received at least six months of preschool special education services at any time when they were between the ages of three and five and exited preschool special education during the school year.
+The data shows the outcomes of students assessed upon entry and then again upon exit using the Early Childhood Outcomes Summary Form (COSF) in three early childhood outcome areas:

+positive social emotional skills;

+acquisition of knowledge and skills; and

+use of appropriate behaviors to meet their needs upon entry and then upon exit from preschool special education.

-The data elements displayed in this report were submitted to the repository using the State Assessment Fact template.
-The COSF was defined as a test group and the three early childhood outcome areas were defined as subjects.
-Each child received a rating from Level 1 to 7 on the COSF in each early childhood outcome area at entry into preschool special education and at exit from preschool special education.
-Also, at exit, a determination was made as to whether the child learned at least one new skill since entering preschool special education for each early childhood outcome area.
-In Tables 1-3, the numbers of children are displayed in the cells according to their functional level upon entering preschool and their functional level upon exit from preschool.
-The text of “yes” and “no” corresponds to whether the child’s level remained the same or declined upon exit.
-In Table 4, preschool children are summarized according to the amount of progress they made between entry in and exit from preschool special education.
-Table 5 contains summaries on the progress of preschool children with disabilities; the summary data is used to report early childhood outcomes data in the SPP/APR and on data.nysed.gov.
+The data elements displayed in this report were submitted to the Student Information Repository System (SIRS) using the State Assessment Fact template.
+The COSF is defined as a test group and the three early childhood outcome areas are defined as subjects.
+Each child receives a rating from Level 1 to 7 on the COSF in each early childhood outcome area at entry into preschool special education and at exit from preschool special education.
+Also, at exit, a determination is made as to whether the child learned at least one new skill since entering preschool special education for each early childhood outcome area.
+In Tables 1-3, the numbers of children are displayed in the cells according to their performance level upon entering preschool and their performance level upon exit from preschool.
+The text of ‘yes’ and ‘no’ corresponds to the answer to the question of whether or not the child learned at least one new skill since entering preschool special education.
+In Table 4, preschool children are summarized according to how much progress they made between entry in and exit from preschool special education.
+Table 5 contains summary data that is used to report early childhood outcomes data in the SPP/APR and on data.nysed.gov.

 Students with the following records are included in the report: